 - Rejection: They decline your offer.
 Call to understand why or send a revised, higher offer.

-- No Response: Follow up after 3–4 weeks, referencing your certified mail receipt.
+- No Response: If you don’t hear back, follow up after 3–4 weeks and mention your certified mail receipt or tracking number.

 Negotiating Effectively